← Back to History and Heritage

 The Grange Today

 Today, The Grange is a vibrant part of the Art Gallery of Ontario and its programming.
 It houses the Norma Ridley Members’ Lounge and exhibition spaces.
 While it no longer functions as a historic house depicting the 1830s, it retains its historic roots and architectural integrity.
-Visitors to the AGO are free to enjoy The Grange and explore the exhibits, take a tour, speak to a volunteer about The Grange history or simply enjoy the beauty of the house.
+Visitors to the AGO are free to enjoy The Grange and explore the exhibits, or simply enjoy the beauty of the house.